Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 *(The dashed circles represent subdomains; the circles within the domain are the bounded contexts)*

+Mini Glossary:

+* Context: The setting in which a concept appears in
+* Domain: A specific area of knowledge or activity
+* Model: An abstraction that describes a selected aspect of a domain
+* Ubiquitous Language: The language around the domain model
+* Bounded Context: The explicit defined context where a model applies

 A domain consists of multiple subdomain, each corresponds to a different part of the business.
-The following classification can be made:
+Sub-domains can be classified into the following categories:

 * Core
+  A key differentiator and the most valuable part of an app
 * Supporting
+  Related to what the business does but not a differentiator (either implemented in-house or outsourced)
 * Generic

-A part of the domain can be identified as a sub domain, if one of the following things are true:

-* ...
+  Not specific to the business.
+Ideally an off-the-shelf solution is used

+To identify subdomains, one requires knowledge about the business.
+A good starting point when analysing is to look at the organisation structure.
+Usually, each sub-domain has a key domain object.

-There is usually one service per sub-domain.
+Furthermore, there is usually one service per sub-domain.

 ### Example of Decomposition